LoricAndre/OneTerm.nvim/README.md

  - `matcher` (optional, defaults to `fzf` with args) : this can be set to replace fzf with any other matcher, or `xargs echo` to just use the result of `cmd`
  - `delimiter` (optional, defaults to awk-style) : this can be used to set fzf's field delimiter (see `man fzf`) for details
  - `output_format` (optional, defaults to `"{}"`)this is a string, using fzf-style argument-replacement
+ - `maps` (optional).
+This should be a table of tables, following the format from `:h nvim_set_keymap`.
+The mappings will be set on the spawned buffer.

 The way this function works is very simple : if `cmd` is a function, it is ran and writes its output to "/tmp/onetermcmd" (or windows' temp dir), then opens a terminal reading from this file and piping it to `matcher` (after having built it) then writing the output to "/tmp/oneterm".
 If `cmd` is a string, the terminal is opened, running the command inside and piping to the rest of the treatment.
 Check [init.lua](https://github.com/LoricAndre/oneterm/blob/main/lua/oneterm/init.lua) for examples